Freemasonry is the world’s oldest, widest spread and most imitated secular fraternal society.

 Freemasonry and Religion

 Freemasonry is not a religion, nor is it a substitute for religion.
 Its essential qualification opens it to men of many religions and it expects them to continue to follow their own faith.
-It does not allow religion to be discussed at its meeting.
+It does not allow religion to be discussed at its meetings.

-Three Great Principles
+The Three Great Principles

 For many years Freemasons have followed three great principles: